bitzec/bitzec-swing/README.md

 **they are considered outdated after 18 weeks and stop working.
 So they need to be updated to a newer version before this term expires.**
 **Users need to ensure they use an up-to-date version of the wallet (e.g. update the wallet every two months or so).**

-#### Download Swing wallet at https://github.com/ZECmate/ZECmate-swing-wallet/releases
+#### Download ZECmate Swing wallet at https://github.com/ZECmate/ZECmate-swing-wallet/releases or from official website https://swing.zecmate.com

-## Building, installing and running the Wallet GUI
+## Building, installing and running the ZECmate Swing Wallet

-Before installing the Desktop GUI Wallet you need to have Zcash up and running.
+Before installing the ZECmate Swing Wallet you need to have Zcash up and running.
 The following [guide](https://github.com/zcash/zcash/blob/master/README.md) explains how to set up [Zcash](https://z.cash/).